emmyileeva/Workbook-6/README.md

   - Using interfaces to unify behavior between unrelated classes
   - Updating existing designs to support new requirements

-### ✅ Portfolio Exercise
+### ✅ Portfolio Exercise (Exercise 1)
-- Implemented all Java classes from the Asset Portfolio UML diagram except the `Portfolio` class
+- Implemented all Java classes from the Asset Portfolio UML diagram, except the `Portfolio` class
 - Created a `com.pluralsight.finance` package for:
   - `BankAccount`, `CreditCard`, and fixed asset classes (`House`, `Gold`, `Jewelry`)
   - Abstract class `FixedAsset` and interface `Valuable`